Premiership of Rishi Sunak: Brexit

+Migrant crossings

-After 45,000 people had crossed the Channel on small boats in the previous year, Sunak announced that stopping these boats would be one of his five priorities for 2023.
+After 45,000 people had crossed the Channel on small boats in the previous year, Sunak announced that stopping these boats would be one of his five priorities for 2023, adding: "We will pass new laws to stop small boats, making sure that if you come to this country illegally, you are detained and swiftly removed."
+Sunak adopted the slogan "stop the boats" which was previously used by the Australian prime minister Tony Abbott during his 2013 election campaign.

 The Illegal Migration Bill was introduced in March 2023, proposing that people arriving via unofficial routes would be refused asylum and would be detained for at least 28 days before being removed to another safe country.
-The Home Secretary would have a duty to remove the migrants who arrive without prior permission.
-The bill also proposes that these migrants would not be able to use modern slavery laws to hallenge government decisions to remove them.
+The home secretary would have a duty to remove the migrants who arrive without prior permission.
+The bill also proposes that these migrants would not be able to use modern slavery laws to challenge government decisions to remove them.
 Home Secretary Suella Braverman said the bill may be not be compatible with the European Convention on Human Rights.
 Questions also arose on the feasibility of the policy such as if there was adequate capacity to hold the people for 28 days or if there were enough agreements with safe countries already in place.
 The United Nations High Commissioner for Refugees said that it was "profoundly concerned" by the bill, warning that the bill amounted to an asylum ban for those who arrive irregularly.